Skip to main content

 TM search on highlight

-You can easily search any phrase in translation memory by highlighting it.
-To achieve that:
+You can easily search any phrase in the translation memory by highlighting it.
+To do this:

-• Start editing your translation as usual and highlight a word or a phrase.
+1. Start editing your translation as usual and highlight a word or phrase.

-• Open translation memory widget by pressing Ctrl+G or by using the corresponding icon in the top menu.
+2. Open the translation memory widget by pressing Ctrl+G or by using the corresponding icon in the top menu.

 TMX files management

-Team administrators are able to manage translation memory (.tmx) files in the team settings under the Translation memory tab.
+Team administrators can manage translation memory (.tmx) files in the team settings under the Translation memory tab.
 These files are the actual storages for your translation memory entries.

 The following actions can be performed: